Cycling for Fitness

 If you’re a beginner, our first piece of advice would be to opt for the most widespread form of cycling, which includes riding on roads, city streets, and paved bike paths.

-There’s no point of investing in a bike that’s customized for off-road riding since it’s highly unlikely that you’ll be heading there first thing after you saddle up.
+There’s no point in investing in a bike that’s customized for off-road riding since it’s highly unlikely that you’ll be heading there first thing after you saddle up.
 Instead, you should probably choose a lightweight bike – the one with ‘skinny’ tires.
 These are designed for everyday cycling experiences in the more common conditions and surroundings.

 The second piece of advice when it comes to choosing the bike that fits you the best would have to concern the actual size of the bicycle.